-If the idea of living financially independent and free to roam the earth while on an endless vacation appeals to you, pay close attention to these 9 retirement blogs.
+Is the idea of living financially independent and free to roam the earth while on an endless vacation appeals to you?

 Financial Samurai by Sam was born in the middle of the financial chaos of 2009.
 Although he had worked in finance for 10 years and saved and invested, he was also hit.
 So he created the blog to “help myself and others make sense of chaos.”
 After a successful career in wall street, Sam retired early still in his 30’s.

 The site has seen over 30 million visitors since the financial crisis who stopped by to learn, share and grow.